-2.0 Recommendation

-Shadow Authority Cabinet is asked to:
+2.0 Recommendations to Shadow Executive:

-- 2.1 Consider and note the response to the Budget Consultation including Overview and Scrutiny Committee feedback set out in Appendix B - 2.2 Note the Director of Resources/ (S151 Officer) Section 25 Report as at Section 5 including her review of the robustness of the estimates and the adequacy of the reserves - 2.3 Recommend to Council a 2.99% increase in general council tax and an additional 2% increase for the Adult Social Care precept for 23/24 resulting in an overall increase of 4.99% - 2.4 Recommend to Council to harmonise Council Tax levels for Westmorland and Furness in the first year, as contained in paragraphs 3.28 to 3.33. - 2.5 Recommend to Council to approve the intention to introduce a 100% Council tax premium on second homes from 1 April 2024, subject to the Levelling Up Bill achieving royal assent. - 2.6 Subject to the approval of 2.3 and 2.4 above, recommend to Council: - a Council Tax requirement of £152.700m which results in a Band D Council Tax of £1,740.89 for Westmorland and Furness Council, - noting that a separate report on Calculating and setting the 2023/24 Council Tax Report will be presented at the Shadow Authority meeting on the 7th March - 2.7 Recommend to Council in respect of the draft Net Revenue Budget Requirement of £268.478m: - a five-year Medium Term Financial Plan 2023/24 -2027/28 (see Appendix A). - The schools budget for 2023/24 of £155.5m including £71.1m for academies and free schools and other providers - The use of reserves and levels of forecast reserves contained in the MTFP (See Appendix A) - The fees and charges policy for 2023/24 (see Appendix C) - The Senior Leadership Pay Policy Statement for 2023/24 (see Appendix F) - Housing Revenue Account balanced budget including the use of £0.770m earmarked reserves and a 3.5% increase on dwelling and garage rents. - Treasury Management Strategy for 2023/24 (Appendix D) - Capital Programme for 2023/24 of £104.168m (set within a five-year programme 2023-2028 of £252.786m. - Equality Impact Assessment (EIA) for Council Tax changes, Fees and charges increases and the Housing Revenue Account rent increases.
-(See Appendix G)
+- (1) Consider and note the responses to the budget consultation; - (2) Note the Director of Resources/(Section 151 officer) Section 25 Report as at Section 5 including her review of the robustness of the estimates and the adequacy of the reserves - (3) Agree to a 2.99% increase in general council tax and an additional 2% increase for the Adult Social Care precept for 23/24 resulting in an overall increase of 4.99% - (4) Agree to Harmonise Council Tax levels for Westmorland and Furness in the first year, as contained in paragraphs 3.28 to 3.33. - (5) Agree to the intention to introduce a 100% Council tax premium on second homes from 1 April 2024, subject to the Levelling Up Bill achieving royal assent. - (6) Agree subject to the approval of 2.2 and 2.3 to a Council Tax requirement of £152.700m which results in a Band D Council Tax of £1,740.89 for Westmorland and Furness Council, noting the two separate reports to Shadow Authority on Calculating and setting the 2023/24 Council Tax Base - (7) Agree to a Net Revenue Budget Requirement of £268.478m: - a) a five-year Medium Term Financial Plan 2023/24 -2027/28 (see Appendix A). - b) The schools budget for 2023/24 of £155.5m including £71.1m for academies and free schools and other providers - c) The use of reserves and levels of forecast reserves contained in the MTFP (See Appendix A)

-- 2.8 Recommend to Council to approve that the slippage position on the District Council and disaggregated County Council 2022/23 capital programmes at 31 March 2023 is included within the 2023/24 Westmorland and Furness capital programme and reviewed as part of Q1 budget monitoring. - 2.9 Approve the Strategic Highways and Transport Committee budget of £1.377m revenue and £19.9m capital subject to agreement by Council of the overall budget. - 2.10 Approve the Locality Boards revenue budget allocation of £2.568m as set out in Appendix E, subject to agreement of the total Council budget and the draft guidance in respect of allocations and the limitations of virements.
-This is subject to agreement by Council of the overall budget. - 2.11 Recommend to Council to delegate to the Director of Resources (section 151 officer) in consultation with the Finance portfolio holder and Asset portfolio holder to approve the capital strategy for 2023/24.
-This will be then reported back to Council at the earliest opportunity. - 2.12 Recommend to Council to delegate to the Director of Resources (section151 officer) in consultation with the Finance portfolio holder to finalise the fees and charges schedule (2023/24) in accordance with the approved Fees and Charges policy. - 2.13 Recommend to Council to delegate to the Director of Resources (section 151 officer) the full range of powers including taking all decisions, implementing decisions and acting as the authorised signatory for the Council to ensure the safe transfer of the Cumbria Pension Fund assets from Cumbria County Council to Westmorland and Furness on the 1 April 2023.
+- d) The Fees and Charges Policy for 2023/24 (see Appendix C) - e) The Senior Leadership Pay Policy Statement for 2023/24 (see Appendix F) - f) Housing Revenue Account balanced budget including the use of $\pm 0.770$ m earmarked reserves and a 3.5% increase on dwelling and garage rents. - g) Treasury Management Strategy for 2023/24 (Appendix D) - h) Capital Programme for 2023/24 of £104.164m (set within a five-year programme 2023-2028 of £252.786m. - i) Equality Impact Assessment (EIA) for Council Tax changes, Fees and charges increases and the Housing Revenue Account rent increases.
+(See Appendix G) - (8) Agree that the slippage or accelerated spend position on the District Council and disaggregated County Council 2022/23 capital programmes at 31 March 2023 is included within the 2023/24 Westmorland and Furness capital programme and reviewed as part of Q1 budget monitoring. - (9) Delegate to the Director of Resources (Section 151 officer) in consultation with the Finance portfolio holder and Asset portfolio holder to approve the capital strategy for 2023/24.
+This will be then reported back to Council at the earliest opportunity. - (10) Delegate to the Director of Resources (Section 151 officer) in consultation with the Finance portfolio holder to finalise the fees and charges schedule (2023/24) in accordance with the approved Fees and Charges policy. - (11) Delegate to the Director of Resources (Section 151 officer) the full range of powers including taking all decisions, implementing decisions and acting as the authorised signatory for the Council to ensure the safe transfer of the Cumbria Pension Fund assets from Cumbria County Council to Westmorland and Furness on the 1 April 2023

-3.0 Background and Proposals
+3. Background and Proposals